In a sentence – Eric Holland is bald and a DJ at WFUV radio. For more, read on!

 In the summer of 2006, Eric moved to Tokyo.
 There he hooked up with Shiori Takei and the two co-hosted a radio program called Henna Communication.
 “Henna” means strange in Japanese.
 The program was strange in the respect that Shiori spoke mainly Japanese and Eric spoke mainly in English.
 This created an environment welcome to speakers of either language and a unique opportunity for people who were attempting to improve either their English or Japanese.
 The program featured popular music from around the world but favored “J-Pop,” that is – Japanese pop music.
 During this time, Eric became more active in the commercial voice-over field.

-2017 has brought big changes.
-Time Warner Cable sold NY1-TV to Charter Communication who changed the name of the resulting company to Spectrum.
-In cost-cutting moves, new management expelled dozens of reporters and eliminated many segments including Sound Advice.
-Eric will make a return to the classroom this fall at Fordham University where he will teach the Rock Revolution in Music and Media class to undergraduates while continuing on-air work and interviewing at WFUV.
+Eric will make a return to the classroom this fall (2017) at Fordham University where he will teach the Rock Revolution in Music and Media class to undergraduates while continuing on-air work and interviewing at WFUV.